Credit Card Processing With No Monthly Fee: Is It Worth It for a Small Business?

 Interchange Plus

 Interchange plus pricing for credit card processing is when processors apply the card network’s interchange fee plus their own markup.
 This is typically applied as a percentage, though some processors will do a flat number.
-This pricing structure makes it difficult to predict and understand credit card processing expenses.
+Payment Depot offers a transparent interchange plus method that helps low volume businesses get the best value when it comes to payment processing.

 Is No Monthly Fee the Cheapest Way to Go?